José Luis Cuevas: Exhibitions

 Within a career that spanned over seventy years, Cuevas was a painter, writer, draftsman, engraver, illustrator and printmaker.
-There have been solo exhibitions od Cuevas' work in museums and galleries throughout the world.
+There have been solo exhibitions od Cuevas's work in museums and galleries throughout the world.
 His first exhibition was when he was only fourteen at the Seminario Axiologico but no one came, the works came off the walls and were stepped on.
 His first successful individual exhibition was at Mexico City's Galería Prisse in 1953, when he was nineteen.
 In 1954, he meets the critic Jose Gomez-Sicre who invites him to exhibit at the Panamerican Union in Washington, DC.
 This, his first U.S. exhibition, sold out opening night and resulted in interviews with Time and the Washington Post, which called him a “golden boy,” opening doors and helping to sell his paintings.
 In 1955, he participated in the first Salón de Arte Libre organized by Galería Proteo, where he met David Alfaro Siqueiros.
 During the rest of the 1950s, he exhibited in Havana, Caracas, Lima and Buenos Aires, where he met Jorge Luis Borges, Rafael Squirru and Alberto Greco.

 In the 1960 he exhibited at the David Herbert Gallery, when the NY Times compared him to Picasso.
 In 1961, two of his works at the Galería del L’Oblisco in Rome, Los Funerales de un Dictador and La Caída de Franco caused a diplomatic conflict with Spain that asked the images to be removed.
 In 1962, he exhibited a series of works based on a sculpture by Tilman Riemenschneider he saw in Munich.
-Cuevas' other exhibitions from this period include one at the Silvan Simone Gallery in 1967.
+Cuevas's other exhibitions from this period include one at the Silvan Simone Gallery in 1967.

 During the 1970s, he exhibited 72 self-portraits at the Centro Cultural Universitario at UNAM, and exhibited other works at the San Francisco Museum of Art, Museo de Arte Contemporáneo in Caracas, Phoenix Art Museum, the Musee d’Art Moderne in Paris and the Museo de Arte Moderno in Mexico City.
 In 1976, he had four women tattooed with original designs of his own making, so that the art “would grow old with him” This despite the fact that tattoos were illegal in Mexico at the time.
 In 1979 Jose Luis exhibits 50 watercolors and drawings along with illustrated letters at Tasende Gallery, La Jolla, California.